-This is an initial public offering of shares of common stock of Burlington Holdings, Inc. We are offering shares of our common stock.
+This is an initial public offering of shares of common stock of Burlington Holdings, Inc. We are offering shares of ou shares of our common stock.

 Prior to this offering, there has been no public market for our common stock.
 The initial public offering price per share of the common stock is expected to be between \$ and \$.
-We intend to apply to list our common stock on under the symbol "."
+We intend to apply to list our common stock on the New York Stock Exchange under the symbol " ."